 Operations and support increased \$3.8 million, or 37%, from \$10.3 million for the year ended December 31, 2019 to \$14.1 million for the year ended December 31, 2020, primarily as a result of additional compensation-related expenses due to additional headcount to support the growth of buyer and seller activity on our platform.
-As a percent of total revenue, operations and support expenses decreased to 10% for the year ended December 31, 2020 from 13% for the year ended December 31, 2019, as we continued to increase operating leverage resulting from the additional scale of our business.
+As a percent of total revenue, operations and support expenses decreased to 10% for the year ended December 31, 2019, as we continued to increase operating leverage resulting from the additional scale of our business.